At Deducive, we believe data can make us more human.

 Prior to founding Deducive, Jason started data-centric creative agency Global Thinking, where he helped his clients build better brand experiences with CRM strategy and predictive analytics.
 While building Global Thinking from the ground up, Jason developed domain expertise in retail, health care, financial services, automotive, and nonprofit sectors.

 Earlier in his career, Jason spent a decade building research firm TeleGeography, the first company to systematically track the growth of the internet, from startup to global brand with clients in 100 countries.
 TeleGeography’s original data sets, maps, and forecasts — which were built with a combination of machine learning and survey research — became the foundation of the dot com building boom.
 After selling TeleGeography, Jason became head of analytics at the world’s first bandwidth exchange, Band-X.

 Jason’s writing, interviews, and infographics have appeared in hundreds of publications, including The Atlantic, The Wall Street Journal, and The Economist.
 He has given presentations (and told bad jokes) at conferences in the US, Europe, and Asia.
 Before all this started, he earned an honors B.A. degree in Political Science from Tufts University.

 Creative mastermind.
 Veteran adman, brand builder, and product developer.
 Trained in industrial design.
 Lover of motorcycles.
 UK native, now weaving through Los Angeles traffic.

 Cunning strategist.
-Business leader at IT consulting giant AFSC/Magellan.
+Business leader at health services giant Magellan.
 Georgetown MBA.
 Top Gun instructor and Naval Academy grad.
 Still feels the need for speed.